-‘Dance Moms’ Season 7 Spoilers: Kalani vs Kendall vs Nia in Episode 10, Yolanda Jealous Of Lilliana’s Success?
-[WATCH PROMO]
+‘Dance Moms’ Season 7 Spoilers: Kalani Vs. Kendall Vs. Nia In Episode 10, Yolanda Jealous Of Lilliana’s Success?
+[Video]

-Dance Moms Season Season 7 returns with an all-new episode this Tuesday, January 31, with episode 10, titled “Breathless in Denver.”
+Dance Moms Season Season 7 returns with an all-new episode this Tuesday, January 31, with Episode 10, titled “Breathless in Denver.”
 Last week, ALDC had a clean sweep at the Dream National Dance Competition, with Lilliana Ketchman, Maesi Caes, and Brynn Rumfallo winning first, second, and third place overall.
 According to the official synopsis and latest spoilers, this time around, it would be Kalani Hillker, Kendall Vertes, and Nia Frazier competing against each other at the Sheer Talent competition in Denver.

 Dance Moms Season 7 spoilers revealed that Kalani Hilliker and Kendall Vertes will perform a contemporary dance routine.
 Nia Frazier, on the other hand, will be doing a specialty number, titled “The Promised Land.”
 Everyone will also be part of the group routine, including minis Lilliana and Elliana, called “The Thinner the Air, The Harder to Breathe.”